 the user by producing HTML pages (like Boggle boards) and take input

-Before we start you must configure your environment to use Maven 3 and Java 8, which we have installed in the course directory.
+Before we start you must configure your environment to use Maven 3 and Java 8, which are installed by default on department machines.

 If you want to develop on your own computer rather than by remotely using a department machine, you'll need to install the JDK (version 8), Maven (version 3), and perhaps Eclipse.
 But there are quite a few IDEs out there so feel free to work on whichever one works the best for you (e.g. IntelliJ) or none at all (e.g. emacs or vim).
-Check out our work from home guide for detailed information about working on your personal computer.
+Check out our Getting Set Up lab for detailed information about working on your personal computer.

 If you have questions, please email us!